22-6/Learn-the-Bible-by-Heart/README.md

 ["My son, do not forget my teaching, but let your heart keep my commandments, for length of days and years of life and peace they will add to you.
 Let not steadfast love and faithfulness forsake you; bind them around your neck; write them on the tablet of your heart..."](https://www.bibleserver.com/ESV/Proverbs3%3A1-3)

 1. Note the participants' absolute current repertory.
-Min = 1, Max = 912 verses.
+Min = 1 verse, Max = 912 verses.
 2. Rank by least forgotten.

 _Continuity: Intervals may be months, weeks, or shorter._